yashu1wwww/Imdb-auto-ratings/README.md

 ## I just created code for fun, whether it runs or not, that's it

+## open your required movie in imdb then copy the url and replace in 15th line

 Change 22 & 26th code with the email and password of your IMDb account.

 Download the latest version of ChromeDriver from https://chromedriver.chromium.org/ and extract the file.